fdilra/antirez-c-course-companion-exercises/lesson-1/solution/ANSWER.md

-# Questions - Lesson 1
+# Answers to the Questionss - Lesson 1

 ## Question 1
 What flag do you need to use to tell the GCC compiler to compile a .c file into assembly?